 - Your oil is thick or opaque.
 Good quality oil should be fairly transparent.

 - Your oil is below the minimum line.
 While your oil level will drop during natural driving, it shouldn't be that low.
-And that generally means it has been a while since your last oil change.
+And that generally means it has either been a while since your last oil change or you have an oil leak.
 You can top your oil level up to keep your car moving before the appointment as a temporary solution but remember to get a full oil and filter change for best results.